 The Ultimate Lap Dogs

-They were bred for this job.
-In fact, they’ve spent thousands of years specializing in being the best companions and lap dogs possible.
+They were bred for the job of warming their owners’ laps.
+They’ve spent thousands of years specializing in being the best companions and lap dogs possible.
 In fact, it’s why they’re on our list of the best lap dogs in the world.

-Today, the Blue Heeler (Australian Cattle Dog) is considered one of the top cattle herders in the world.
+To put things into perspective, the Blue Heeler (Australian Cattle Dog) is considered one of the top cattle herders in the world.
 Even so, they’ve only been around for just over a hundred years with much less job history.

 Low Maintenance Dogs

 Pugs are famously known to be low-maintenance dogs, as intended with the original breeders.
 What elitist has the time to care for a high maintenance dog?
 Sure, Pugs are moderate to heavy shedding dogs, but that’s about it.

 In regards to physical activity, they’re perfectly comfortable lounging around all day and sitting in your lap.
 But at the same time, they’re always up for some fun play.
 Still, it’s recommended they get at least 20 minutes of daily exercise.

 Posts you may like: